 Our board of directors has determined that Ms. Henderson is an "audit committee financial expert" as defined in applicable SEC rules.
 We believe that the composition of our audit committee meets the requirements for independence under the current Nasdaq Marketplace Rules and SEC rules and regulations.

-The audit committee met five times during 2020.
+The audit committee met four times during 2021 and took action by written consent once.

 Compensation and Talent Strategy Committee